RemcoTukker/maelstrom/README.md

 # Haven app

 ## Install
-Install all npm packages: `npm install`
+Install all npm packages: `npm install`.

+It can be that some packages are missing...

 ## Run locally
 To run locally, in development mode: `cake dev`